moussaka-crypto/Subnetto/README.md

 - VLSM Subnetting Questions:

       - Generate VLSM subnetting szenarios (variable hosts and addresses or custom ones)
-      - Solve VLSM Subnetting Szenerios  (customs ones and generated ones)
+      - Solve VLSM Subnetting Szenerios  (custom ones and generated ones)

 Feel free to play around with the code.
 Drop me a line if you find it useful.